darshan-hpc/darshan/darshan-util/pydarshan/README.rst

 Usage
 -----

-For examples and Jupyter notebooks to get started with pydarshan make sure to check out the `examples` subdirectory.
+For examples and Jupyter notebooks to get started with PyDarshan make sure to check out the `examples` subdirectory.

 A brief examples showing some of the basic functionality is the following::